 2. Thinly slice the onion and chop the herbs, garlic, and scallions (if using).

 3. Crack the eggs into a bowl.
-Add two handfuls of cheese, lots of salt and pepper, and the herbs and scallions.
+Add two handfuls of cheese (reserving the third handful for later), lots of salt and pepper, and the herbs and scallions.

 4. Stir until everything is well blended.
-Add 10 dashes of hot sauce, if using.
+Add about 10 dashes of hot sauce, if using.

 5. Heat the frying pan over medium-high heat on the stove and coat the bottom with oil.
 Add the onion and garlic, season with salt and pepper, and sauté until soft and golden.